qt-ami3/bPlus/README.md

 ## 3. Philosophies
 -   Instead of the machine word being the only data type, it will be, as mentioned, dynamically typed.
 -   Simplicity with integrity; the language should aim to be as simple as possible whilst maintaining full user control.
+-   Everything is a loop until specified otherwise.